History of computer animation: Computer animation expands in film and TV

-Motion capture
+Motion-capture

-Motion capture, or "Mocap", records the movement of external objects or people, and has applications for medicine, sports, robotics, and the military, as well as for animation in film, TV and games.
+Motion-capture, or "Mo-cap", records the movement of external objects or people, and has applications for medicine, sports, robotics, and the military, as well as for animation in film, TV and games.
 The earliest example would be in 1878, with the pioneering photographic work of Eadweard Muybridge on human and animal locomotion, which is still a source for animators today.
 Before computer graphics, capturing movements to use in animation would be done using Rotoscoping, where the motion of an actor was filmed, then the film used as a guide for the frame-by-frame motion of a hand-drawn animated character.
-The first example of this was Max Fleischer's Out of the Inkwell series in 1915, and a more recent notable example is the 1978 Ralph Bakshi 2D animated movie The Lord of the Rings.
+The first example of this was Max Fleischer's Out of the Inkwell series in 1915, and a more recent notable example is the 1978 Ralph Bakshi 2-D animated movie The Lord of the Rings.

-Computer-based motion capture started as a photogrammetric analysis tool in biomechanics research in the 1970s and 1980s.
+Computer-based motion-capture started as a photogrammetric analysis tool in biomechanics research in the 1970s and 1980s.
 A performer wears markers near each joint to identify the motion by the positions or angles between the markers.
 Many different types of markers can be used—lights, reflective markers, LEDs, infra-red, inertial, mechanical, or wireless RF—and may be worn as a form of suit, or attached direct to a performer's body.
-Some systems include details of face and fingers to capture subtle expressions, and such is often referred to as "performance capture".
-The computer records the data from the markers, and uses it to animate digital character models in 2D or 3D computer animation, and in some cases this can include camera movement as well.
+Some systems include details of face and fingers to capture subtle expressions, and such is often referred to as "performance-capture".
+The computer records the data from the markers, and uses it to animate digital character models in 2-D or 3-D computer animation, and in some cases this can include camera movement as well.
 In the 1990s, these techniques became widely used for visual effects.

-Video games also began to use motion capture to animate in-game characters.
-As early as 1988, an early form of motion capture was used to animate the 2D main character of the Martech video game Vixen, which was performed by model Corinne Russell.
-Motion capture was later notably used to animate the 3D character models in the Sega Model 2 arcade game Virtua Fighter 2 in 1994.
+Video games also began to use motion-capture to animate in-game characters.
+As early as 1988, an early form of motion-capture was used to animate the 2-D main character of the Martech video game Vixen, which was performed by model Corinne Russell.
+Motion-capture was later notably used to animate the 3-D character models in the Sega Model 2 arcade game Virtua Fighter 2 in 1994.
 In 1995, examples included the Atari Jaguar CD-based game Highlander: The Last of the MacLeods, and the arcade fighting game Soul Edge, which was the first video game to use passive optical motion-capture technology.

-Another breakthrough where a cinema film used motion capture was creating hundreds of digital characters for the film Titanic in 1997.
+Another breakthrough where a cinema film used motion-capture was creating hundreds of digital characters for the film Titanic in 1997.
 The technique was used extensively in 1999 to create Jar-Jar Binks and other digital characters in Star Wars: Episode I – The Phantom Menace.